 For example, your books carry trade receivables worth Rs.
 1 lakh.
 You provide the corresponding invoices to a financial institution, and it agrees to advance 95% of the book value, i.e. Rs.
 95,000, as a loan.

 Also, your customers or debtors would not know that the receivables are leveraged to avail credit.
-Thus, you retain credit control and a responsibility to collect payments from your customers/debtors.
+Thus, you retain credit control and responsibility to collect payments from your customers/debtors.

 Bill purchase or invoice factoring involves a similar financing process virtually.
-The business sells its in-arrear bills to a financial institution, called the factor, which provides cash advance at a discounted rate against such invoice value.
+The business sells its in-arrear bills to a financial institution, called the factor, which provides cash advances at a discounted rate against such invoice value.

 Under invoice factoring, though, the factor assumes credit control and the responsibility to recover payments from your customers/debtors.
-Thus, in this case, your business debtors are aware that you’ve leveraged their invoices with a third-party to raise funds.
+Thus, in this case, your business debtors are aware that you’ve leveraged their invoices with a third party to raise funds.

 How Do They Work: Bill Discounting vs Bill Purchase?